snake-fan/KnowAct/docs/UserSimulator.md

 The validator input should be de-identified.
 It may see the generated answer, **Simulator Answer Intent**, de-identified evidence signals, grounding metadata, and leakage rules.
 It must not receive raw full map data or hidden evidence ids.

-If the validator fails, times out, or is otherwise unavailable, the simulator should fail closed: do not expose the unvalidated generated answer, return a **Simulator Safe Fallback**, and record the validator failure in hidden debug trace.
+If the validator service fails, times out, or is otherwise unavailable, the simulator should fail closed: do not expose the unvalidated generated answer, return a **Simulator Safe Fallback**, and record the validator failure in hidden debug trace.

+If the validator is available and rejects a candidate answer, it must return structured rejection reasons.
+The simulator should use those reasons for a bounded regeneration loop before falling back.
+Regeneration must preserve the same **Simulator Answer Intent** unless the rejection shows that the intent itself is underspecified or unsafe.

+Validation retry routing should preserve layer boundaries:

+- expression leakage, unsupported wording, or weak intent coverage should retry answer generation with the same **Simulator Answer Intent**
+- generator timeout, invalid JSON, or empty output may retry answer generation briefly before terminal fallback
+- policy-schema failure, unsafe intent fields, contradictory intent, or an impossible intent should retry or fall back at the **Simulator Answer Policy** layer before answer generation
+- validator unavailability should not trigger regeneration from an unvalidated answer; it should fail closed

 Blocking safety checks include: